India

 A farmer waits patiently for customers at his fruit stall at the Farmer’ Market

-A farmer waits patiently for customers at his fruit stall at the Farmer’ Market © CRS PHOTO
+A fruit seller patiently awaits customers at his colorful stall in the Farmers’ Market. © CRS PHOTO

 A sidewalk vendor in Chennai displays his beautiful, hand-carved vintage gramophones with their shining brass horns